FAQs

 How much does a stove installation cost?

-It varies depending on the stove, chimney, and site conditions.
+It varies depending on the stove, chimney and site conditions.
+Every installation is different, but the main factors include:

 • Whether a chimney exists and its condition